jonathanmendoza-tx/nest-example/README.md

 # Nest Example

-Analysis of transaction data from a nest device
+Analysis of transaction data from a nest device.

+Read report on my jupyter notebook: analysis.ipynb

 ## Project Overview